forter/security-101-for-saas-startups/security.md

 * Add a code to the front door during office hours, to deter office thefts.
 Ask employees to approach strangers in the office if they are not with another employee.

-* Lock your server room (or the room with your network equipement)
+* Lock your server room (or the room with your network equipment)

 ### Preventing your cloud servers from being compromised